Overview

 During breast cancer surgery

-Breast cancer surgery is done in a hospital.
-Before the procedure, you're given medicine (general anesthesia) that keeps you in a sleep-like state.
+Breast cancer surgery typically happens in a hospital.
+Before the procedure, you're given medicine that keeps you in a sleep-like state.
+This medicine is called a general anesthetic.

-What happens during your surgery will depend on the operation, but you can expect:
+What happens during your surgery will depend on the operation.
+In general, you can expect:

-• An incision in your breast to remove cancer and surrounding tissue.
-How much tissue is removed will depend on whether you undergo lumpectomy to remove part of the breast tissue or mastectomy to remove all of the breast tissue.
+• An incision in the breast to remove the cancer.
+How much tissue is removed will depend on the procedure.
 The placement and length of the incision depends on the location of the cancer within the breast.

 • Closure of the incision.
-The surgeon closes the incision with attention to your appearance.
-Dissolvable stitches are placed to reduce scarring.
+The surgeon closes the incision with stitches.

 • Reconstruction, if you choose.
-If you are undergoing mastectomy and choose breast reconstruction, the reconstruction is most frequently started at the time of your cancer operation.
-In some cases, reconstruction may be delayed and done in a separate surgery.
+If you want breast reconstruction, the reconstruction is often started at the time of your cancer operation.
+Sometimes reconstruction is done after all your treatments are finished.
+Breast reconstruction typically takes more than one operation to complete.

 After breast cancer surgery